TheresaLui/SelfHelpContent_v2/articles/problemscopingques.azurevmwaresolution/problemscoping-connectivityissuesaccessvcenter.md

             "id": "problem_description",
             "order": 2,
             "controlType": "multilinetextbox",
-            "displayLabel": "What is the error message?",
+            "displayLabel": "What is the error or warning message?", "required": true,
-            "required": true,
 	    "useAsAdditionalDetails": true,
 	    "hints": [{
-					"text": "Please describle the error message"
+					"text": "Provide details about the issue."
 				}]
         },
         {
-            "id": "CorrelationID",
+            "id": "ExpressRouteURIID",
             "order": 3,
             "controlType": "textbox",
-            "displayLabel": "What is the Correlation ID of the failed deployment?", "required": false
+            "displayLabel": "What is the ExpressRoute URI ID?", "required": false
-        },
-        {
+        }, {
-            "id": "Resourcename",
+            "id": "credentialissue",
             "order": 4,
             "controlType": "textbox",
-            "displayLabel": "What is the Resource name?",
-            "required": false
-        },
-        {
-            "id": "ResourceGroup",
-            "order": 5,
-            "controlType": "textbox",
-            "displayLabel": "What is the Resource group?",
+            "displayLabel": "Is this a credential issue?",
             "required": false
         }
             ]